Hokome/rise-artifact/docs/Ideas.md

 - Gives x stat boost
 - When killing an enemy, apply one critical to this building
 - Apply one stabilize

-### Global cards

-- When phantom building is destroyed, gain power

 ## Achievement ideas